Rivaedu/WRO2026_FE_SJVL67/schemes/README.md

 </div>

-**Engineering Documentation Excellence**:
-- **Professional Schematic**: Every connection in the PCB is meticulously documented

 **Cable management**:

-We decided to implement do use of a PCB in this the project due to the clean and compact way in which it offers the connections between components.
+We decided to implement the use of a PCB in this the project due to the clean and compact way in which it offers the connections between components.
 As we could use a custom shape to design it so it also serves the purpose as a base to sandwich the physical components such as the steering and the drive supports.

 You can access this PCB project for reproduction [through this link.](https://oshwlab.com/edu560/project_ehytvvog)